bekahwebb/bekahwebb.github.io/_posts/2023-09-01-A-look-at-the-Cost-of-Camping-at-all-63-National-Parks.md

 - How does Utah's camping costs compare to surrounding states?
 - What the frequency of Park Codes, ie total campsites per Park Code in my data?

-Here is a link to my [github repository]('https://github.com/bekahwebb/Camp_Blog_Code).
-It contains my code and data.
+Here is a link to my [github repository]('https://github.com/bekahwebb/Camp_Blog_Code').
+It contains the code I used for both this blog post and the next post and data.

 ![Nature_camp.png](/assets/images/Nature_camp.png)